jfrog/artifactory-user-plugins/cleanup/artifactCleanup/README.md

 ---------

 - `stop`: When detected, the loop deleting artifacts is exited and the script ends.
+- `pause`: Suspend operation.
+The thread continues to run with a 1 minute sleep for retest
+- `resume`: Resume normal execution
 - `adjustPaceTimeMS`: Modify the running delay factor by increasing/decreasing the delay value.

 To control the plugin: